Instructions for applying for the Readiness Package grant

 Eligibility to provide Intermediary services

-The NIE intermediary should have tangible achievements with the Fund in programming adaptation finance through the preparation and implementation of concrete adaptation projects and programmes and should demonstrate experience providing peer support through either the Adaptation Fund or autonomously to other countries to access climate finance.
+The intermediary should have tangible achievements with the Fund in programming adaptation finance through the preparation and implementation of concrete adaptation projects and programmes and should demonstrate experience providing peer support through either the Adaptation Fund or autonomously to other countries to access climate finance.
 Accessing the Readiness Package through an intermediary that is an accredited NIE of the Fund is encouraged to strengthen SSC and learning between NIEs.

 All Intermediaries have to meet the following eligibility criteria: